sinclairzx81/typescript.api/README.md

 # typescript.api

-A typescript compilation api that enables nodejs developers to resolve, compile and execute typescript 0.9 source files.
+A typescript compilation api that enables nodejs developers to resolve, compile, reflect and execute typescript 0.9 source files.

 ## install